JunYKL/Google-Data-Analytics-Capstone/README.md

 Target social media and mobile ads during peak casual usage months (May–August).

-Use geo-targeted ads near scenic and tourist-heavy routes (e.g., Theater on the Lake, Lake Shore Dr) with prompts like:
+Use geo-targeted ads near scenic and tourist-heavy routes (Theater on the Lake, Lake Shore Dr) with prompts like:
 “Ride more?
 Save more.
 Go annual and enjoy unlimited rides!”

 Share personalized summaries: “You rode 5 times last month.
 A membership would’ve saved you $X.”

+Insights

+Subscribers likely use the bikes for consistent, daily transportation (commuting), whereas casual users ride for leisure or occasional purposes, especially in popular scenic areas and during afternoons/evenings.

+Highlighting cost savings for frequent users.

+Offering seasonal discounts or flexible membership plans.

+Showing benefits like priority access, longer ride times, or bonus perks.

+Digital media campaigns should be seasonal and location-based to convert active casual users into committed members.

 Tableau Data Visualization